darvil82/lanat/README.md

 ### Gradle

-1. Authenticate to GitHub Packages in order to be able to download the package.
+1. Authenticate to GitHub Packages to be able to download the package.
 You can do this by adding the following to your [gradle.properties](https://docs.gradle.org/current/userguide/build_environment.html#sec:gradle_configuration_properties) file:

 	```
 	gpr.user=USERNAME